defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

 - get the damned USB sync to work!
   - write to .img & dd onto usb maybe?

 - make sure it works without internet connection on the VM!

+- reflow the processes so
+  - build the USB stick against a loop-mounted .img on disk
+  - write finished product to USB only once!